fusioncharts/dev_centre_docs/getting-started/blazor/blazor-features.md

 Check an event cancellation example [here](https://github.com/fusioncharts/blazor-fusioncharts/blob/feature/examples/examples/demo/Pages/Adding-Blazor-and-JS-functions-to-events-By-Sanskar).

 ## Working with APIs

 You can also enhance your charts by adding some APIs.
-The first step needed is to write the logic to render FusionCharts inside the Index.razor file.
+The first step is to write the logic to render FusionCharts inside the `Index.razor` file.
 Below is the code sample for a time chart:

 ```javascript
 private async Task renderTimeCharts()